aws-samples/cross-account-iam-auth-with-rds-proxy/README.md

   - `Python` (v3.9 or higher)
   - `pip`
   - `make`
-- This project has only been proved to be built on Linux/MacOS.
-Windows is not currently supported.
+- This project requires Linux/MacOS; Windows is currently not supported.

 ## Third-Party tooling